postgrespro/pg_probackup/Documentation.md

 ## Howto

-All exaples below assume the remote mode of operations via `ssh`.
+All examples below assume the remote mode of operations via `ssh`.
 If you are planning to run backup and restore operation locally then step `Setup passwordless SSH connection` can be skipped and all `--remote-*` options can be ommited.

 Examples are based on Ubuntu 18.04, PostgreSQL 11 and pg_probackup 2.2.0.